 No, not at all.
 Today’s technology with the xray machines and CBCT allows us to take necessary radiographs and scans with very limited xray radiation.

-According to studies, 8% of patients can experience severe pain and/or swelling after root canal treatment.
-In case of flare up please call us immediately for further assistance.
-There might be a need for prescriptions or an emergency visit in our practice.
+According to studies, about 8% of patients may experience severe pain and/or swelling after root canal treatment.
+If a flare-up occurs, please call us immediately for further assistance.
+You may require a prescription or an emergency visit to our practice.

 We are here to help.
 Our team is knowledgeable about different insurances.
 We provide you with all that you need to know about you insurance coverage.